fchorney/StepManiaX-LED-Arrows/Wiring/README.md

 - Prep your LED strips by cutting them to size, applying solder to the contacts, and wiring them up
 - Super glue the LED strips into the arrow bodies as shown in the video
 - Solder the JST-SM connectors to the LED strips (the video shows Dupont)
+  - You can use either the male or female JST-SM connectors here, just be sure to use the opposite for the `finishing` section.

 At this point you are done with the arrows **for now**.